 My belief is to support and advise my female counterparts to be empowered about the things they want, but also realize the things they deserve.
 In retrospect; ask for the things you want(wisely) and demand respect for the value you bring.
 It is important to not only say you’re great, but show why you’re great, and approach what you want with key pieces of support.
 If you want a raise, show how your contributions led to business success.

 As a leader, I take great pride in the care of my employees and invest in their professional and personal development.
 I am honest, and I provide feedback openly and transparently.
 While this book was primarily about the influence women in leadership can have on other women, its principles and practices can be used to empower men to be influencers that encourage change as well.

 About the Author

 Jessica is the Vice President of Client Services at JetCo Solutions.
-In this role, she oversees the day-to-day operations of the JetCo Solutions team, including GSA, writing, research, and capture services.
+In this role, she oversees the day-to-day operations of the JetCo Solutions team, including writing, research, and capture services.